 After two years leading speech recognition strategy, I left Microsoft in 2009, returning to New England to bring home a Silicon Valley spark.
 I founded Swipely in Providence with a world-class team and the support of First Round Capital, Index, Greylock, Shasta and others.
 Swipely helps local merchants accept payments, understand customers and grow sales.

-I had an unusual educational path: skipping college to join "start-up U" in the Silicon Valley.
-My parents gave me opportunities at the world's best schools.
-I was lucky to have options.
+I had an unusual educational path: skipping college to join "start-up U" in Silicon Valley.
+My parents gave me opportunities at great schools.
+I was lucky.

 Unfortunately most low-income children, especially children of color, lack access to effective schools.
 America's achievement gap is the greatest civil rights injustice of our generation, and I aim to do something about it.

 In 2007, Rhode Island Governor Carcieri appointed me to serve on the Board of Regents, the state's chief education policy-making body.
-Soon thereafter, working with Mayor Dan McKee, Speaker Gordon Fox, CER, DFER, and others, we passed an ambitious expansion of the state's charter school law, ending a ban on new schools.
-In 2009, we opened Rhode Island's first "no-excuses" public school.
-After just 3 years, BV Prep has reversed the achievement gap - low income students of color outperform their wealthier peers, proving demographics do not determine a child's destiny.
+Soon thereafter, working with Mayor Dan McKee, House Speaker Fox, CER, DFER, and others, we passed an ambitious expansion of RI's charter school law, ending a ban on such schools.
+In 2009, we opened Blackstone Valley Prep Mayoral Academy; by 2014 it became the state's highest-performing school in 8th grade math, reversing the achievement gap: low income students of color outperform wealthier peers, proving demographics do not determine a child's destiny.

-Working alongside prominent local philanthropists, I shared the case for education reform.
-I introduced and passed new regulations to recruit Teach for America to our state.
-I co-chaired the search committee that recruited Deborah Gist to become Rhode Island's Commissioner of Education, the first change in leadership in 17 years.
-With her leadership, our strategic plan to improve education won the Race to the Top, the largest competitive federal grant win in Rhode Island history, $75 million.
+Working alongside prominent local leaders, I shared the case for education reform.
+I recruited Teach for America to our state, and I recruited Deborah Gist to become RI's Commissioner of Education, the first change in leadership in 17 years.
+Our strategic plan to improve education won President Obama's Race to the Top, the largest competitive federal grant win in Rhode Island history ( $75 million, with another $50 million that followed).

 Given the slow pace of policy change, this is a good start.
 But in the face of the largest Latino-White achievement gap of any state in the nation, Rhode Island has only just begun to address this daunting yet urgent inequity.
 Each day I find myself overwhelmed by the enormity of the challenge, while at the same time inspired by the opportunity to solve it.